 Learn more about Rule 701, recent updates, and how to stay compliant at your company.
 Everything from the history of Rule 701 to the most recent changes.

 We have covered Stock Option Basics and Stock Option Economics for startup employees to help them understand their equity.
-Now, let’s explore the tax implications you will need to consider if you decide to exercise your options.
+Now, let’s explore what it means to exercise stock options and the tax treatment you will need to consider if you decide to exercise your options.

 - Two types of taxes to keep in mind when exercising your options

-- Holding periods required to receive those ISO tax benefits
+- ISO holding periods required to receive those ISO tax benefits

-There are two types of taxes you will need to keep in mind when exercising:
+There are two types of taxes treatments you will need to keep in mind when exercising options:

 Ordinary Income tax applies to things like wages and salaries.
 Capital Gains tax applies to any profits you make from selling an asset.